noseam-env/knotdrop/README.md

 #### TODO:

-- Add Windows ARM support (need to build Bonjour SDK for it)
+- Add Windows ARM64 support (required to build own Bonjour for it)
-- Add support for mobile operating systems
-- Make a C header (currently has a C++ header)

 ## Authors